farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > #### Insight
 >
-> - When you `Shoot`, you carefully track and shoot a target.
+> - When you `Shoot`, you carefully track and shoot at a target.
 > - When you `Tinker`, you understand, create, or repair complex mechanisms or organisms.
 > - When you `Study`, you scrutinize details and interpret evidence.
 > - When you `Notice`, you observe the situation and anticipate outcomes.